 Under a recent Maritime Administration interpretation, owners and operators of container and Ropax vessels (RoRo ships also carrying passengers) can seek CCF funds; earlier only pure RoRos were eligible for expanded CCF funding.

 p.
 46: Military Sealift Command owns and operates a fleet of about 120 US-flagged ships crewed by US civilian mariners.

 p.
-49: Credit goes to shipping carrying armed guards and increasing patrols by naval forces from European Union countries as well as others.
+49: Credit goes to ships carrying armed guards and increasing patrols by naval forces from European Union countries as well as others.

 p.
 126: Nine double-ended State Island ferries typically transport about 22.7 million riders per year (65,000 per day) across upper New York harbor.